bcowgill/perljs/README.md

 ## TODO

-Add fix up mocha dark CSS for latest mocha release 8.x in ~/bin/mocha-dark Change the test/index.html files to use my mocha dark.
+Add fix up mocha dark CSS for latest mocha release 8.x in ~/bin/mocha-dark Change the test/index.html files to use my mocha dark as an npm module once released..
-Document using grunt serve:test for the browser based tests and to view docs or coverage Check test/index.html, etc for browser use without bower.
 Add Badges for Travis, Coverage, Stylelint etc
 Publish to Github packages.
 Document the version/release targets/procedure.